-Today and tomorrow is the first annual Fruitcake Festival in Monroeville.
+Today and tomorrow is the first Fruitcake Festival in Monroeville.
 This is how the organizers are describing it:

 The event is a celebration of Truman Capote and the holiday dessert immortalized in his enduring holiday classic, “A Christmas Memory.”

 The festival includes fruitcake sales and auctions, recipe exchanges, Capote-related Christmas gifts and even a fruitcake toss on the courthouse lawn.